29.4.14

 I ask, why was it that the Oracle of Delphi had such a powerful influence over the intelligent Greeks, throughout their entire existence?
 We read how Socrates spoke of it logically, without questioning it, as if it were an obvious thing.
 The Oracle was consulted before matters of state were decided, or war and marriage.
 Our modern minds look at this with modern thoughts and take it for granted, we simply dismiss it because we cannot understand it.
 We, modern peoples, are unable to recede back to our human experience three thousand years ago, to that time when our intellectual capacities had just began to write and think dialectically.
 For us to create a connection with our ancient and earthly humanity requires an active imagination.

 The Egyptian civilization preceded the Greeks in the large Mediterranean area for thousands of years.
 We are closer in time to Ancient Greece than those Greeks were to early Egyptians.
-Thirty centuries is a long time.
-During all that millennia, as has been noted by modern anthropology, humans possessed a kind of mythical thinking, not quite rational and logical yet, but immersed in more of an animistic way of perceiving things.
-Their writing alone illustrates this.
+Thirty centuries is a long time, and through that millennia, as has been noted by modern anthropology, humans possessed primarily mythical thinking.
+The way we think so rationally about past present and future today is not the way they in which they thought.
+The human mind at this point in our evolution was immersed in an animistic way of perceiving things.
 Egyptians, like us today, wrote the way they thought, and vice-versa.
-They wrote hieroglyphics, images and symbols, which although had a verbal translation, existed mainly in the visual realm.
-And myths, as we know, are closely linked to our subconsciousness, mainly to our collective ones, and made essentially of archetypes that speak strongly to us through nature, societies and time.
-At this point in our evolution, these archetypes are much more active and perceivable, and generate the believe in humans that everything in nature is "animated" by its own spirit.
+They wrote hieroglyphics, images and symbols rich of meaning, which had a verbal translation but existed mainly in the visual and mythological realm.
+And myths, as we know, are closely linked to our subconsciousness, mainly to our collective ones, and made essentially of archetypes that speak strongly to us through nature, culture, and time.
+This is why the believe that everything in nature is "animated" by its own spirit was prevalent in all humans during this centuries, which continue through the lives of Greeks, Sumerians, Persians, and Romans.
+Most of the collective understanding and believes at this stage came from the observation of symbolic expressions that, because of their universality, were easy for all to comprehend.

+The Oracle of Delphi appeared very early on during the formation of our mental capacities, when reason starts to govern life for the very first time.
+And I'm sure it appeared, and it lasted that long, because it was truly perceived, actually sensed, and because there was most definitely a real need for it.
 I used to think humans chose a place to represent their abstract believes so they can give them form, like churches and museums, or mountain peaks and sanctuaries.
 I thought they added to those places their own poetry, their own dreams and fantasies, in response to their profound human yearnings.
 But now I know it could be the other way around, at least in Delphi.
 There, people began to believe and fantasize because there was a special poetry spoken in those mountains in the first place.
 They witnessed it, they talked and wrote about it, and kept returned to it for over a thousand of years, three thousand if you count me.

 The documented stories of the Oracle of Delphi demonstrating a visual comprehension of the present and of the future in its riddles, should make us wonder if we should just dismiss it as a mere archaic human invention.
 Because, if the Oracle was indeed real, what that means to us is very profound.
 It tells us something very important about Life itself.